Financial Help for People With Disabilities

 Medicaid and Medicaid Waivers for Children with Disabilities

-Medicaid provides money for disabled children who need a certain level of care if their family has a limited income.
+Medicaid provides money for children with disabilities who need a certain level of care if their family has a limited income.
 In most states, SSI qualification means the child also qualifies for Medicaid.
 A Medicaid waiver is available in 44 states if family income is too high.
 Waiver states (and Washington, D.C.) count the child’s income, rather than the family’s, to allow the waiver, sometimes called a “TEFRA waiver,” after the 1982 law that made it possible.
 What different states allow under the waiver varies.
 Visit KidsWaivers.org to see what’s available in your state.

 Medicare for Adult Children with Disabilities